tbooth/snakemake-publishing/learners/setup.md

        a relative link ( [data zip file](data/lesson-data.zip) ) to provide a link to it, replacing the example.com link.
 -->
+We'll need to start with a sample Snakefile.
+I think the assembly one from the main course seems reasonable.

 Download the [data zip file](https://example.com/FIXME) and unzip it to your Desktop

 ## Software Setup